jnymrks/jnymrks/READ.md

 - **plot_data.py (in both Copy and Sort directories)**: A Python script used for generating visualizations of the execution time of different program implementations under various configurations.
 - **test_txt (in both Copy and Sort directories)**: Contains test files and scripts used for generating input data for testing the file copy and sorting implementations.

-## Testing Documentation

-- **test.md**: Documents the test procedures, inputs, results, and observations for each component of the project, providing a comprehensive overview of the testing phase.

-## Performance Analysis

-- **report.pdf**: A detailed report presenting the performance analysis of the different implementations, including graphs and insights derived from the execution times under various conditions.